-One complaint I hear and overhear all the time is neck stiffness.
+One complaint I hear and overhear all the time is neck stiffness that won’t go away no matter how much you stretch.
 I’m convinced ⅔ of Portland has a stiff neck.
 Not so much pain (unless you turn it a little too far) but just an annoying stiffness that feels like your neck needs some oil or something.

 A LOT of things can cause a stiff neck.
 Immediate events like a minor strain/sprain from something you did yesterday or the funny way you slept last night can cause it.
 Serious conditions like a herniated cervical disc, damaged ligaments/tendons (whiplash), and nerve entrapments can cause it too.
 This blog isn’t for the neck stiffness that comes from an event.
 This blog is to answer the question, “why is my neck always stiff?
 I didn’t do anything and even though stretching and massage feels good at the time, nothing seems to help long term?”

 If you’ve been following my blogs, you’ll recognize my approach to the human body in this explanation.
 The body is reactionary – it is the way it is for a reason.
 If your neck is always stiff and the cause was from tight muscles, then massage and stretches would fix it.
 They would be a long term solution.
 But if addressing those tissues isn’t fixing the problem, then perhaps the tight muscles are just a symptom of another cause that you’re not addressing.
 Why would neck muscles always be tight?
 Here are three reasons that – when addressed – free up a stiff neck more times than not for a lot longer than a typical steam and cream treatment.

 1 – Your Upper Back is too Stiff